OWASP/owasp-mastg/CONTRIBUTING.md

 Once the PR has been reviewed, the reviewers might add some comments and suggested changes, usually via GitHub's ["Suggested Changes"](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request "Applying suggested changes") feature (which can be quickly accepted and commited by simply clicking on the "Commit suggestion" button).
 In order to boost the workflow of reviewing and merging, **the authors of the MSTG reserve the right to commit "Suggested Changes"** falling under the following categories:
 - Minor changes, i.e. only affecting formatting, fixing some clear typos, new lines, markdown linting errors, etc. can be directly commited by the MSTG authors.
 - Moderate and major changes involving the content itself or bigger structural changes must be accepted and commited by the authors of the PR themselves.
 In case of unresponsiveness within 2 weeks the authors of the MSTG reserve the right to commit any kind of changes.
-Note that all those changes remain transparent to the original author who can verify them any time in the PR changelog.
+Of course, all those changes remain transparent to the original author who can verify them any time in the PR changelog.

 In case of general unresponsiveness within 3-4 weeks, the authors of the MSTG reserve the right to transfer, finish or even close the PR after giving a proper justification.
 If your PR was closed but you'd like to finish it please contact us and we'll be happy to re-open it.